Advertisement

 The following steps will help you fight your addiction:

 • Get help from your doctor.
 They can be your biggest ally, even if you’re trying to quit a drug they prescribed.
 Your doctor may be able to prescribe medicine that will help ease your cravings for the addictive drug.
-Talking with your doctor or a counselor about your problems and your drug use can be helpful, too.
+Talking with your doctor or a counselor about your problems and drug use can be helpful, too.

 Questions to ask your doctor